 Johnny Burgin at Harrah’s Tuesday Night Blues

-Chicago bluesman Rockin Johnny Burgin plays for the fourth time at Harrah’s Lake Tahoe’s Tuesday Night Blues.
+Chicago bluesman Johnny Burgin plays for the fifth time at Harrah’s Lake Tahoe’s Tuesday Night Blues.

 Johnny Burgin grew up in Starkville MS and Greenville SC, and while he was still in high school, he got to see many touring blues bands such as Guitar Jr, Gatemouth Brown and Eddie Clearwater.
 His father was an actor and folk musician and taught him guitar.
 He went to University of Chicago with the intention of becoming a writer, but a different path unfolded and he fell headfirst into the Chicago blues scene.
 After learning from the masters by touring with such artists as Pinetop Perkins and Howlin’ Wolf drummer Sam Lay, he put his own band together.
 Things started happening fast after The Rockin Johnny Band (with guest vocalist Jimmy Burns) took a Monday night residency at the Smoke Daddy in Chicago’s Wicker Park neighborhood.
 Their original, energetic approach made them a strong local draw week after week and year after year.
 The atmosphere the band generated was so electric that the prestigious local label Delmark Records offered them a contract after hearing just one set.